nandabritto/PP5/TESTING.md

 <details>

- <summary>All pages were tested using Wave accessibility tool and the results can be checked here:</summary>
+ <summary>All pages were tested using the Wave accessibility tool, and the results can be checked here:</summary>

   + Home